 Web scraping is used to collect publicly available data from target websites.
-The question is, how companies use this data for their needs?
+For instance, a company could scrape yellow pages to extract business information.
+However, this is just one example how public data could be used for business.
 We outlined the most common use cases of scraped data for businesses:

 - Market research.
 To stay competitive, companies need to know their market.
 Analyzing competitors’ data and market trends help to make more accurate decisions.

 - Brand protection.
 Web scraping is crucial for brand protection because it gathers data all over the web to ensure that there are no violations in terms of brand security.